Clastify logo

 Induction made large-scale electrical generation possible.
 Mechanical energy from falling water, steam turbines, wind turbines or engines can be transferred to electrical energy by rotating coils or magnetic fields.
 This was one of the major physics-to-engineering steps behind industrial electrification: energy could be generated centrally, carried by cables, and used far from the original energy source.

-To increase generator output without changing the supply frequency, engineers can increase the number of turns, use a stronger magnetic field, or increase the coil area.
-Spinning the generator faster increases the emf, but it also changes the frequency of the alternating supply, which is usually not acceptable for a grid.
+Engineers can increase generator output without changing the supply frequency by increasing the number of turns, using a stronger magnetic field, or increasing the coil area.
+Spinning the generator faster does increase the emf, but it also changes the frequency of the alternating supply, which is usually not acceptable for a grid.

 Faster rotation changes two things

-Spin the same coil faster in the same magnetic field and the flux linkage still moves between the same maximum and minimum values.
-It just gets there in less time.
-By Faraday’s law, that makes the rate of change larger, so the peak induced emf increases.
+Spin the same coil faster in the same magnetic field, and the flux linkage still reaches the same maximum and minimum values.
+The difference is timing: it gets from one to the other in less time.
+By Faraday’s law, a faster rate of change gives a larger peak induced emf.

-Since ε = NBAω sin(ωt), a higher rotation frequency gives a larger ω.
-The peak emf therefore increases in direct proportion.
-If the rotation frequency doubles, the peak emf doubles too, provided N, B and A stay unchanged.
+Since ε=NBAAωsin(ωt)\varepsilon = NBAA\omega \sin(\omega t), increasing the rotation frequency increases ω\omega, so the peak emf increases in direct proportion.
+If the rotation frequency is doubled, the peak emf doubles too, as long as NN, BB and AA stay unchanged.

 Image

-There’s a second effect: the alternating emf repeats more times each second.
+There’s another effect: the alternating emf repeats more times each second.
 A faster generator therefore has a larger amplitude and a higher output frequency.
-On an emf–time graph, the wave is taller and squeezed horizontally.
-On an emf–angle graph, the angular pattern repeats over the same angles, but the amplitude is larger because the coil passes through those angles more quickly.
+On an emf–time graph, the wave becomes taller and more squeezed horizontally.
+On an emf–angle graph, the angular pattern still repeats over the same angles, but the amplitude is larger because the coil moves through those angles more quickly.

-That’s why increasing generator power output is not simply a matter of “turn it faster”.
-In many electrical systems the supply frequency has to stay fixed, so output is usually increased by improving the magnetic field, coil area, number of turns, or mechanical input at the required rotational speed.
+That’s why increasing a generator’s power output is not as simple as “turn it faster”.
+In many electrical systems the supply frequency has to remain fixed, so output is usually increased by improving the magnetic field, coil area, number of turns, or mechanical input at the required rotational speed.

 Were those notes helpful?